Critical Care Strategy

-Hospitals can apply for funding each year, for in-house and/or college-based adult critical care training.
+Hospitals can apply for funding each year via the application process as managed by Critical Care Services Ontario (CCSO).
 Funding eligibility and amounts are dependent on the quality of the application and the number of applications received.
-The funding will enable hospitals to train nurses to practice in adult and paediatric critical care settings.

 The applications are evaluated according to criteria that balance the urgency of the local need with the goal of using these funds to encourage hospitals to train critical care nurses to a consistent standard.

-Call for Applications: 2013/14 Critical Care Nurse Training Fund
+Call for Applications: 2017/18 Critical Care Nurse Training Fund

 The Critical Care Nurse Training Fund is in its eleventh year of implementation.
 The call for applications will be emailed by CCSO, from the dedicated email address: email@example.com.